harshvardhaniimi/personal-website/content/blog/travels/2023-05-20-moab/index.md

 ---
 title: "My 10-Day Escape into Nature's Embrace: A Camping Journey to Moab"
-subtitle: "From barking German shepherds to panoramic mountain vistas, I experienced the unique blend of adventure, history, and tranquility in this 10-day trip through vibrant canvas of the United States."
+subtitle: "From dry deserts to panoramic mountain vistas, I experienced the unique blend of adventure, history, and tranquility in this 10-day trip through vibrant canvas of the United States."
-summary: "From barking German shepherds to panoramic mountain vistas, I experienced the unique blend of adventure, history, and tranquility in this 10-day trip through vibrant canvas of the United States."
+summary: "From dry deserts to panoramic mountain vistas, I experienced the unique blend of adventure, history, and tranquility in this 10-day trip through vibrant canvas of the United States."
 author: Harshvardhan
 date: '2023-05-21'
 slug: moab